raajeshmenghwar/wazuh-soc-siem-solution/network-monitoring/suricata-ids-integration.md

   How to search for that in suricata.yaml, in nano simple press the ctl+w and search for rule-path and hit enter:
   rule-files:
     - suricata.rules
+  Suricata ET rules are in /etc/suricata/rules/ directory so we are changing the default-rule-path like this
+   default-rule-path: /etc/suricata/rules/
+rule-files:
+    - *.rules

 Add the following configuration to the /var/ossec/etc/ossec.conf file of the Wazuh agent.
 This allows the Wazuh agent to read the Suricata logs file:
 <ossec_config>